kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 You can imagine; we can create 2 or more users.
 We can send multiple posts to <http://127.0.0.1/> from 2 or more browsers simultaneously.

 **But how can I do it using Selenium-based Web UI automation tool?
-How can I do it inn Katalon Studio?**
+How can I do it in Katalon Studio?**

+### Problem1 : Katalon Studio can not natively open 2 browsers.

 ## Solution